 In a rapidly changing retail world, understanding which strategies work and which ones do not is a key priority for every brand and retailer with an ecommerce store.
 The sands are constantly shifting and what is very apparent is that a strategy that works one week may not work the following week.
 This is forcing every online retailer to continually try out new strategies and approaches to ascertain which ones are able to gain the attention of the shopper and to influence a purchase.

 The challenges to achieving this however, are numerous.
 There are an infinite number of strategies you could apply and so how do you prioritise these and in addition, how should these be implemented to achieve the best results?
 You can’t test every possible option, so how can you start to make more informed decisions that provide the foundation for increasing the performance of your ecommerce site?
-This is when we realized that by better understanding the science behind how consumers shop, there is a very real opportunity for every online retailer to make better decisions and increase the effectiveness of their ecommerce performance.
+This is when we realised that by better understanding the science behind how consumers shop, there is a very real opportunity for every online retailer to make better decisions and increase the effectiveness of their ecommerce performance.

 We are therefore delighted to have engaged with Phil Barden.
 For those of you who don’t know, Phil is the author of Decoded and one of the very few experts to combine a practitioner's perspective with a profound knowledge of decision science.
 His approach combines the various fields of psychology, neuroscience and behavioural economics to unlock the driving forces and underlying mechanisms of human decision-making, and purchase choices in particular.